The triangulation complexity of fibred 3-manifolds: Parallelity bundles and generalised isotopy moves

 We now explain how to make all the annular simplifications clean.
 Suppose that in the sequence of \reflem{AlmostNormGenIsotopyDisjointB}, there is some annular simplification that is not clean.
 Consider the first such annular simplification.
 This involves an annular component $B$ of $\calB$.
 It moves an annulus $A'$ in $S'$ across to a vertical boundary component $A''$ of $B$.
 Let $S''$ be the resulting surface.
 By definition of an annular simplification, $A' \cup A''$ bounds a 3-manifold $P'$ that lies in a 3-ball or is a product region between $A'$ and $A''$.
-Now, $S$ is isotopic to $S'$, and before the annular simplification, this has not moved $S \cap \partial_h B$.
+Now, $S$ is isotopic to $S'$, and before the annular simplification, this has not moved $S \cap \partial_h B$, except possibly in the first step if that step is an edge compression isotoping slightly into $B$.
 Hence, there is a corresponding annulus $A$ in $S$ and a corresponding 3-manifold $P$ bounded by $A'' \cup A$.
 As we are considering the first annular simplification that is not clean, all previous ones were clean.
 Hence, we can perform these, taking $S$ to some surface $\tilde S'$.
 For any generalised isotopies that were applied to $S$ outside of $P$, we apply the same isotopies to $\tilde S'$, giving a surface $\hat S'$.
-We can then perform the annular simplification across $B$ taking $\hat S'$ to $S''$.
+We can then perform the annular simplification involving $B$ taking $\hat S'$ to $S''$.
 This involves exactly the same number of annular simplification as before, but it involves no other generalised isotopies within $P$.
 Thus, it is clean.
 Hence, we have created a shorter sequence of generalised isotopy moves satisfying the conclusions of \reflem{AlmostNormGenIsotopyDisjointB}.
 So in a shortest such sequence, all annular simplifications are clean.

 This actually implies that before the compression isotopies, the surfaces are disjoint from the interior of each component of $\calB$.
 For the only way that this can be violated is at the first move, when an isotopy is performed along an edge compression disc, taking the surface a little into an annular component of $\calB$.
-At some stage, the surface must be isotoped across this annular $I$-bundle, necessarily by an annular simplification.
+Such a component must be incoherent.
+Therefore, at some stage, the surface must be isotoped across this annular $I$-bundle, necessarily by an annular simplification.
 But this annular simplification is then not clean, because the isotopy along the edge compression disc precedes it. \end{proof}

 \begin{remark} A consequence of the above proof is that the sequence of generalised isotopy moves does not necessarily start with an isotopy along an edge compression disc.
 Instead, we may start with annular simplifications which end up by removing the almost normal piece of $S$.
 Alternatively, we may perform a parallelisation isotopy or a tube compression. \end{remark}